ClearlyDazed/samsungTVlegacy/README.rst

 Library usage
 =============

-samsungctl can be imported as a Python 3 library:
+samsungctl-plus can be imported as a Python 3 library:

 .. code-block:: python